yani82/yani82.github.io/_posts/2021-02-12-hello_anybody_there.markdown

 [](https://media.giphy.com/media/lcs5BL0NIM4WMv61a9/giphy.gif)

 Ta-dah!
 Sometimes just walking through the cycle one piece at a time, and explaining it in layman’s terms makes it so much easier to understand, and in turn explain what’s actually going on in this process that takes a mere mili-second to happen.
-It really does make you stop and think about how much actually happens under the hood whenever you’re simply surfing the web.The content of your blog post goes here.
+It really does make you stop and think about how much actually happens under the hood whenever you’re simply surfing the web.